RiceComp215-Staff/RiceChecks/README.md

   Of course, we still rely on human graders to notice if a student edited the YAML file, or for that matter, edited the unit tests we provided to them.

-- **How do you add "secret" test files into student projects after an assignment is ongoing?**
+- **How do you add "secret" test files into student projects after an assignment is live?**
   We hand out our
   weekly projects on Monday morning with student unit tests due Thursday evening.
   On Friday morning, we pull every student repository, add the "secret" tests,